 - The aggressive bulk requires eating more calories.
 You wouldn’t need to be as exact.
 300 or 700 extra calories.
 Both will result in tons of muscle growth.
 But eating those 300–700 extra calories every day is no joke.
 You may wind up feeling perma-full.

-If you want to build muscle fast and a little fat doesn’t scare you, then you’ll prefer a more aggressive approach.
+If you want to build muscle fast and a little fat doesn’t scare you, you’ll prefer a more aggressive approach.
 You’re a hare.
 Just keep in mind that you may need to take breaks to cut when your body-fat percentage drifts too high.

-Will Bulking Fast Make Us Fat?
+Will Gaining Weight Fast Make Us Fat?

 How to Build Muscle Fast